-8.1.
-Acquisition
+8.1 Acquisition

-Acquire and incorporate into the COA Major Public Open Space network as many parcels as possible that are owned privately or by various agencies to maximize ecological protection and facilitate management of the TABZ.
+Acquire into the COA Major Public Open Space network as many parcels owned privately or by various agencies to make management of the TABZ fluid.

-1) Identify owners willing to sell or donate parcels of land to be acquired by the COA OSD.

-2) Prioritize land acquisitions by significance of resource value and development pressure as outlined in section 6.1.
-Acquisition will be prioritized using the objective weighted system outlined in Table 4 and referenced on the ownership map, Figure 2.
-OSD should attempt to acquire the arroyo channel in its entirety.
+- 1) Identify owners willing to sell or donate parcels of land to be acquired by the COA OSD. - 2) Prioritize land acquisitions by significance of resource value and development pressure as outlined in section 6.1.
+Acquisition will be prioritized using the objective weighted system outlined in Table 3 and referenced on the ownership map, Figure 3.

-8.2.
-Resource Protection and Restoration
+8.2 Resource Protection and Restoration